 Devil's Den State Park includes caves and crevices associated with a unique sandstone crevice area that is the largest such area in the United States.
 The longest of these is Devil's Den Cave (550 feet).
 The presence of both sandstone and limestone caves at one park is quite rare.
 [NOTE: The park's Farmer's Cave and Big Ear Cave closed to the public beginning late-May 2009.
 On April 16, 2010, two additional caves, the Devil's Den Cave and Ice Box Cave, closed.
-These temporary closures were necessary as a prevention to protect these four caves from the the possibility of contamination from the White-nose Syndrome, a fungus that has killed millions of hybernating bats in the eastern half of the United States.
-The fungus has now been reported as far west as western Missouri and north central Arkansas.]
+These temporary closures were necessary as a prevention to protect these four caves from the the possibility of contamination from White-nose Syndrome, a fungus that has killed millions of hybernating bats in the eastern half of the United States and several Canadian provinces.
+The disease has now been confirmed as far west as western Missouri and north central Arkansas.]

 Devil's Den features a horse camp area that offers access to approximately 20 miles of riding trails in the Lee Creek Valley and on surrounding ridges.

 Horses are welcome on Highways 170, 74, and 220, but are not permitted on other park roads or in camping area other than the horse camp.
 Also, horses are not permitted in the crevice area, Yellow Rock, or on any of the hiking trails except where the horse trails and the Butterfield Hiking Trail are the same.

 Mountain bike riders are also allowed on these trails, but must yield to horses.